UCC-Organism/uccorg-backend/README.md

 - activity is not necessarily unique for group/location at a particular time, this slightly messes up current/next activity api, which just returns a singlura next/previous

 ## Done

+### Milestone 3 - running until Jan.
+5

+- dashboard: show events live as they happen
+- dashboard skeleton
+- added api for getting ids of all teachers/groups/locations/activities

 ### Milestone 2 - running until Dec.
 29

 - the windows server configured to extract the data each night at 1'o'clock, and send them to the mac mini.